Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings

-To facilitate the analysis of such behaviors and potential improvements, we first construct a new evaluation dataset in Chinese tailored to a practical image search scenario, where the candidate passages are image captions, and queries are short phrases of entities or events reflected in captions.
-The dataset overall comprises seemingly simple queries and captions, dubbed \textbf{CapRetrieval}, featuring two unique aspects.
-First, the retrieval naturally requires fine-grained semantic encoding of passages, inquiring entities or events reflected by the captions in any forms.
-Second, distinguished from prior datasets related to captions, e.g. Ecom/Video Retrieval \cite{multicpr}, which are collected from real-world user clicks but may heavily contain false negatives, our dataset provides explicit annotations for each query-passage pair that enable more reliable and in-depth analysis, constituted by near 1.3 million pair labels.
+To facilitate the analysis of such behaviors and potential improvements, we first construct a new evaluation dataset in both Chinese and English, tailored to a practical image search scenario, where the candidate passages are image captions, and queries are short phrases of entities or events reflected in captions.
+The dataset overall comprises seemingly straightforward queries and captions, dubbed \textbf{CapRetrieval}, and features two unique aspects.
+First, it naturally requires fine-grained semantic encoding of passages, inquiring concepts of entities or events reflected in the captions.
+Second, distinguished from prior caption-related datasets, e.g. Ecom/Video Retrieval \cite{multicpr}, whose labels are collected from real-world user clicks and thus may contain many false negatives, CapRetrieval provides explicit annotations for each query-passage pair, enabling more reliable and in-depth analysis by near 1.3 million pair labels.

-Upon our zero-shot evaluation on CapRetrieval using open-source encoders of different sizes, all of them are revealed certain flaws performing these fine-grained matching, highlighting the limitations of current embeddings.
-We then proceed to finetune the encoder with our proposed data generation strategies in Sec.~\ref{sec:train}, where we leverage LLMs for automatic query generation as training data, yielding full keywords/phrases of passages to enforce the encoding of precise salience within semantics.
+Upon our zero-shot evaluation on CapRetrieval using open-source encoders of various sizes, all of them are revealed certain flaws performing these fine-grained matching, underscoring the current limitations of embeddings.
+We then proceed to finetune the encoder with our proposed data generation strategies in Sec.~\ref{sec:train}, where we leverage LLMs for automatic keyword generation as training data to enforce the semantic encoding of precise salience.

 Empirical results show that our finetuned 0.1B encoder outperforms all baselines on CapRetrieval, surpassing 7B encoders, validating that the data generation strategies are effective strengthening a more subtle semantic matching.
-Nevertheless, we also identify a dilemma upon further analysis: with the introduced keywords added into training, the model captures better granular saliency, but may lose grasp on the overall critical semantics in a bigger picture, resulting in degradation on certain scenarios.
+Nevertheless, we also identify a dilemma upon further analysis: with the introduced keywords added into training, the model improves on granular saliency and concepts, but may lose grasp on the overall critical semantics in a bigger picture, resulting in degradation on certain scenarios.
 We describe it as the \emph{granularity dilemma} to handle both coarse and fine granularity (Sec.~\ref{sec:train}), showing that it still remains a challenge to obtain general embeddings of a full semantic view.